AIxCyberChallenge/example-crs-architecture/docs/round_info/exhibition-round-2.md

 ## Notes

-\* Challenge Set #1 was re-run during Exhibition Round 2 due to an upstream outage at OpenAI between 11-12 AM on May 6th, 2025 and restored access to OpenAI at 3:15pm on May 8th, 2025.
-As a result, CRS's using OpenAI were unable to make API calls, so we decided to re-run Challenge Set #1.
+\* Challenge Set #1 was re-run during Exhibition Round 2 due to an upstream outage at OpenAI from between 11pm-12 AM on May 6th, 2025 to 3:15pm on May 8th, 2025.
+As a result, CRS's using OpenAI were unable to make LLM API calls.
+The Organizers decided to re-run Challenge Set #1 as part of Exhibition 2 for 12 hours.
 Challenge Set #0 had run successfully for ~9 hours before the outage.
 When access was restored, we reset budget amounts for all teams for Azure and LLMs and added a re-run of Challenge Set #1.